ordina-jworks/ordina-jworks.github.io/_posts/2018-03-02-Kickstarter-Trajectory-2018-light.md

 It was also interesting to get in depth on frontend tech!
 You notice all the coaches are experienced programmers and it was a privilege to learn from them.
 And if you need any help after a workshop, they are always quick to help.
 To summarize, I really recommend this Kickstarter program to accelerate your career!"*

-Yunus: *"Ordina gave me the opportunity to put my academic knowledge in practice and learn about the latest technology.
-I’ve learned the best practices from our seniors during this intensive kickstarter trajectory.
-Every graduate needs to have participated in a kickstart trajectory like Ordina's, it’s the best way to start your career."*